CityofToronto/bdit_data-sources/volumes/vds/readme.md

 | arterycode       | integer           | 826                   |               |

 # DAG Design
 VDS data is pulled daily at 4AM from ITS Central database by the Airflow DAGs described below.
-The dags need to be run on-prem to access ITSC database and are hosted for now on Morbius.
+The DAGs need to be run on-prem to access ITSC database and are hosted for now on Morbius.

 ## [vds_pull_vdsdata](../../dags/vds_pull_vdsdata.py)
 <div style="width: 75%";>